 What to do:

 Prepare your mind and body for a crazy night.
 Spend the day beaching it or exploring Koh Pha Ngan.
-Take a taxi and swim in the waterfalls that speckle the island, or take a boat taxi and hop around the island’s many beaches.
+Take a taxi and swim in the waterfalls that speckle the Thai island, or take a boat taxi and hop around the island’s best beaches.
 There truly is more to Koh Pha Ngan than the party scene.

 Once the sun sets, Haad Rin beach changes into a colorful, fiery, party mecca.
 Stages are constructed and stands selling buckets line the water.
 After dinner, take turns painting your friends with festive neon paints while sharing Sangsom (traditional Thai rum) buckets.